d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

 d2l.plot(np.arange(num_epochs), [scheduler(t) for t in range(num_epochs)])
 ```

-Now let us see how this plays out for training on FashionMNIST.
+Now let us see how this plays out for training on Fashion-MNIST.
 We simply provide the scheduler as an additional argument to the training algorithm.

 ```{.python .input}
 trainer = gluon.Trainer(net.collect_params(), 'sgd',